life-itself/community/vault/consious_food_residency.md

 ## Every day schedule

 Here is the general frame of the 1st week:

-7h30: posture awakening
+- 7h30: posture awakening
-8h00 (just sitting)
+- 8h00 (just sitting)
-8h30: free breakfast / breakfast libre
+- 8h30: free breakfast / breakfast libre
-10h00: cooking / cuisine
+- 10h00: cooking / cuisine
-12h30: lunch in silence and cleaning / déj en silence et rangement
+- 12h30: lunch in silence and cleaning / déj en silence et rangement
-16h30: just sitting  30 mn ( during retreat)
+- 16h30: just sitting  30 mn ( during retreat)
-17h00: cooking/ cuisine
+- 17h00: cooking/ cuisine
-18h30: dinner and cleaning
+- 18h30: dinner and cleaning
-19h30 3 min sharing in pairs
+- 19h30 3 min sharing in pairs
-20h45: just sitting ( 30 mn) ( during retreat)
+- 20h45: just sitting ( 30 mn) ( during retreat)

-The workshop will be the same hours with less sitting , then residency will be co designed to match the needs of this new formed organism.
+The workshop will be the same hours with less sitting, then residency will be co designed to match the needs of this new formed organism.
 We will be off.
-(APPLY NOW)[https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform] please register your interest here and Valerie will quickly gets back to you
+(APPLY NOW)[https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform] please register your interest here and Valerie will quickly get back to you.

 ## The Bergerac hub: a  space to explore community of practices.